Reading Pride & Prejudice, I was always Elizabeth, not Jane Bennet!

-There are worse people to be, I suppose.
+I suppose there are worse people to be than Jane Bennet.
 (Spoiler alert: she gets a happy ending).
-That being said, I think I and every other woman who has read Pride & Prejudice fancy themselves to be a strong-willed Elizabeth Bennet, a take no shit and fend for yourself and love will find it’s way type of girl.
-Recently, my cousin admitted to having a hard time showing affection for someone she was romantically interested in and I scoffed and called her a Jane Bennet (For context: Jane doesn’t show her affection well and so her love interest is persuaded to believe she’s not interested, loses hope on her and leaves).
+I think I and every other woman who has read Pride & Prejudice fancy themselves to be an Elizabeth Bennet.
+A take no shit and fend for yourself and love will find its way type of girl.
+But my cousin recently admitted to having a hard time showing affection for someone she was romantically interested in and I scoffed and called her a Jane Bennet.
+For context: Jane doesn’t show her affection well and so her love interest is persuaded to believe she’s not interested, loses hope on her and leaves.
 Now I’ve admitted that I have a problem with Self-Sabotaging Romance opportunities.
-But, three days later, I have realised, as it turns out, I am also a Jane Bennet.
+Three days later, I have realised, as it turns out, I am also a Jane Bennet.

 Last time on my Carrie Bradshaw series I wrote about how I’m not sure where the line is drawn between getting to know someone and leading them on.
-Now, I know my experience with Tinder dating is limited, but let me put it this way: I went on a date that wasn’t horrible and/or incredibly awkward.
+I know my experience with Tinder dating is limited, but let me put it this way: I went on a date that wasn’t horrible and/or incredibly awkward.
 I thought he was sweet and cute and I wanted to get to know him more.
 So naturally, I then played aloof and cool and pretended I was waaaaaaay more disinterested than I was just… because?
-I think people do this in all walks of life though, but I will say it’s especially apparent in dating.
+People do this in all walks of life though, but I will say it’s especially apparent in dating.

-A lot of times we’re taught to be ‘too cool’ for certain things, and my habit of catastrophizing all dating scenarios has taught me to be too cool to show any kind of romantic interest in anyone ever because I: A. fear rejection, and B. fear having to reject someone if I change my mind.
+My habit of catastrophising all dating scenarios has taught me to be too cool to show any kind of romantic interest in anyone ever because I: A. fear rejection, and B. fear having to reject someone if I change my mind.